-Organizational psychologists know there is a relationship between employee satisfaction and organizational effectiveness.
-Even though the relationship between individual-level employee satisfaction and individual-level performance is not very strong, organizational performance is not simply the sum of individuals’ performances.
+Organizational psychologists know there is a relationship between employee engagement and organizational effectiveness.
+Even though the relationship between individual-level employee engagement and individual-level performance is not very strong, organizational performance is not simply the sum of individuals’ performances.
 There are factors other than those affecting individual-level performances that influence organizational performance.
 For example, “shared values” can be one of these factors.
 If your employees share positive attitudes they will typically have norms of collaboration and cooperation, norms that enhance productivity.

 When you conduct employee survey research, your goal is to bring about changes that will lead to better performance and increased profits.
 But how can you be sure that investing time and money into employee research will result in an increase in your bottom line?

 Numerous scientific studies have been conducted that verify the value of employee research.
 Robin Mann has conducted extensive research on best practices in the food and drink industry.
 In one study, Mann and colleagues reported the results of a large-scale industry benchmarking and self-assessment initiative.
 The companies chosen for the study were all considered models of excellence in their industry.
 The results showed that surveying to identify improvement opportunities and assessing progress regularly were best practices and contributed to the success of the companies studied.
 According to Mann, employee research is vital for companies in the food industry that want to move forward and progress toward business excellence.

 Daniel Koys, a professor in the Department of Management at DePaul University, has also examined the relationship between employee attitudes and business outcomes (such as increased profits).
 At two points in time Koys gathered data from units of a restaurant chain using employee surveys, manager surveys, customer surveys, and records from the organization.
 Using a statistical tool called regression analysis, Koys found that employee attitudes and behaviors influence organizational outcomes.